 Speaking of behavioral problems, children with them often have lower red blood cell levels of omega-3 fatty acids.
-And studies show that supplements containing high doses of DHA, EPA, and omega-6 fats normalize fatty acid levels and improve attention, hyperactivity, and impulsivity—without any of the adverse effects of Ritalin.
+And studies show that supplements containing high doses of DHA, EPA, and omega-6 fats normalize fatty acid levels and improve attention, hyperactivity and impulsivity—without any of the adverse effects of Ritalin.

 Fish oil is also being explored as a treatment for autism and Asperger’s syndrome, with promising results.
 A pilot study revealed that when kids with these conditions were given essential fatty acid supplements, their language and learning skills improved.

-How to Get Omega-3s
+How to Get the Benefits of Omega-3s

 I recommend that everyone, regardless of health status, take a minimum of 2 g of high-quality fish oil per day.
 If you require large doses, look for liquid or concentrated fish oil supplements—they beat taking handfuls of capsules.